 As an IKEA Family member you have access to a wide range of member benefits.
 And most of them save you money.
 Like the free cup of coffee every visiting IKEA Family member is entitled to Monday through Friday.
 Plus discounts on a number of delicious dished at the customer restaurant.
 There is also the special offers on selected IKEA products.
 And much more.
 That’s why it’s definitely worth having an IKEA Family Card.

 Go to IKEA Alone

 This might sound really awkward, but the fact of the matter is, if you go with your partner you will spend more time in the shop.
 You will discuss and compare different products unless you have a specific list of items you need for your home.
-You will them end up buying extra items you don’t necessary require and this is not how to save money at IKEA.
+You will them end up buying extra items you don’t necessarily require and this is not how to save money at IKEA.

 Spending more time at IKEA inevitably equals spending more money there.
 That’s why they have all these arrows to point you to different themed areas.
 That’s just how it is.
-By going alone, you increase you chances of a shorter stay and you won’t risk damaging your relationship.
+By going alone, you increase your chances of a shorter stay and you won’t risk damaging your relationship.
 Yes, many couples start arguing at IKEA, but there’s a way to survive a trip.

 Use Your Contacts Within IKEA

 What this means is pulling a string or two provided you have a friend who works at an IKEA store near you.
 We’ll explain.
 All IKEA co-workers are entitled to a 15% staff discount on anything they wish to buy.
 Furthermore, there is an in-house rule that the staff can use this discount to help out friends if their purchase is up to £100 worth.
 Here is how you can save 15 quid by relying on a friend from within the IKEA ranks.